Edge modes in the Hofstadter model of interacting electrons: Introduction

 Initially, the Chern insulators were solved in the framework of noninteracting fermion models with periodic and open boundary conditions.
 Most of the topological states found in condensed matter systems belong to different classes of noninteracting topological insulators.
-Weak interactions are not expected to significantly change the stability of topological states.
+It is expected that weak interactions will not significantly change the stability of topological states.
 The behavior of topological phases is much more complicated, however, once interactions are taken into account.
-The interaction between particles can lead to a transition from topological to topological trivial phase, as a result of which a classification of noninteracting fermion systems can collapse in real system.
+The interaction between particles can lead to a transition from topological to topological trivial phase, as a result of which a classification of noninteracting fermion systems can collapse in a real system.
 The slave-particles mean-field theory \cite{11,12,13}, the cellular dynamical mean-field theory \cite{14}, quantum Monte Carlo simulations \cite{15,16} and other methods of analytical or numerical calculations of interacting fermion system do not always work in low dimensional and 2D, in particular, systems with interaction.
-In \cite{17,18,19} the authors have explored the topological order in 1D Majorana fermion models in context of the Kitaev p-wave chain model with interactions, which exhibits $\mathbf{Z}_2$ topological order.
-Strong interactions in the 1D electron systems destroy the superconducting gap that stabilizes the Majorana edge states.
-Unlike the 2D fermion models, some 1D models with interaction are exact solvable \cite{KOR, 20, Kar}, which allows us to investigate the effect of strong interaction on the phase state.
-The goal of the work is to make a non-trivial step in the study of topological systems with allowance for interaction - to obtain a stability criterion for the phase of the 2D topological insulator with the case of strong short-range interaction between fermions.
-The question of how the interaction between particles affects the stability of the state of topological insulators remains open.
+In \cite{17,18,19} the authors have explored the topological order in 1D Majorana fermion models in context of the Kitaev p-wave chain model with interaction, which exhibits $\mathbf{Z}_2$ topological order.
+Strong interaction in the 1D electron systems destroy the superconducting gap that stabilizes the Majorana edge states.
+In contrast to 2D fermion models, some 1D models with interaction are exactly solvable \cite{KOR, Kar}, which allows us to investigate the effect of strong interaction on the phase state.
+The aim of the work is to make a nontrivial step in the study of topological systems taking into account the interaction, namely, to obtain a stability criterion for the state of a 2D topological insulator taking into account the on-site Hubbard interaction between electrons